 Social injustice: millions of kids live in poverty across the world

 Social injustice keeps people from being healthy and happy.
 It violates the idea that all individuals have the right to life, liberty, and the pursuit of happiness.
 Injustice impacts people based on their race, religion, sexuality, economic status, gender, ethnicity, and much more.

 Those who denounce social justice mistakenly believe marginalized groups will receive special treatment.
 For these people to do it, they loose something.
 They don’t realize that we are all only as strong as the weakest among us.

 Because of this, a strong social safety net is necessary to protect the weakest among us.
 This system, in whatever form it takes in governments around the world, helps grant access to healthcare and education, job training and employment.
-It helps reduce the economic inequalities that can hold generations of families back.
-By requiring a liveable minimum wage, additional educational resources for communities with the greatest need, and access to the right jobs.
+It helps reduce the economic inequalities that can hold generations of families back by requiring a livable minimum wage, additional educational resources for communities with the greatest need, and access to the right jobs.

 Social justice means supporting communities and organizations.
 Support within those communities who raise up the concerns and problems of marginalized groups to make those in power aware of their need.
 To fight for equality and justice, and to promote the participation of individuals who may feel powerless and voiceless otherwise.

-When we allow all parts of our society to benefit equally, everyone contributes more to society as a whole whether in business, legislatively, or simply by being a better person.
-If you’re poor, scared, or demoralized, your world becomes very narrow.
-When you are free from the strain of social injustice and inequality, the horizon becomes much broader and the opportunities greater.
-We all benefit.
+When we allow all parts of our society to benefit equally, everyone contributes more to society as a whole. whether in business, legislatively, or simply by being a better person.
+If we’re poor, scared, or demoralized, our world becomes very narrow.
+When we are free from the strain of social injustice and inequality, the horizon becomes much broader and the opportunities greater.
+We all benefit. ●